 - Get your Flu shot (November-April)

-- DO NOT volunteer to attend events or visit the hospital if you or your family has been ill.
+- DO NOT volunteer to attend patient/family events or visit the hospital if you or your family has been ill.
 Many of our patients have compromised immune systems; we can’t risk making them sicker than they already are.
 Please let us know if you are concerned about your health status.

 - DO NOT ask about the patient’s diagnosis, current health status or prognosis.
-These are personal questions that we should never be asked.
+These are personal questions that should never be asked.
 It is not important for Dragonfly volunteers to know this information – it is only important that we provide families with comfortable experiences and smiles while they are Dragonflies.

 - DO NOT ask about the patient’s treatment plan, suggest options or advise about medical or psychological treatment, holistic care alternatives or diet plans.
 These types of discussions are very disturbing to our families.
 The very last thing we want to do is upset our families.
 Please remember that, you are relating to people who have raw, open emotional wounds.
 They are highly emotional and mentally drained.
 Do not under any circumstances provide counsel, recommendations, advice or personal experiences.

 - DO NOT ask the age or sex of a patient.
 The treatments our Dragonflies undergo can drastically alter their appearance.
 Mistaking the age or sex of a patient can be hurtful, uncomfortable and/or emotionally devastating.

 - DO NOT presume to understand the emotional, physical, psychological and financial struggles and challenges of our patients and families.
 While you may have had experience with cancer or a blood disease, your experience is not the same nor is it helpful to compare/contrast experiences.
 There is no winner.

 - DO NOT ask for contact information or seek out personal contact/relationships with our Dragonflies or their families outside of TDF events.
 Do not send friend requests through Facebook or Twitter.
 Boundaries are important, for both you and our families.